So far, your twins have had the same schedule, but what if only one twin is ready to drop a nap and the other isn’t? Find out here!

 5. Keep them on the same schedule

-Regardless of which method you use to manage your twins’ different napping needs, keep their schedules consistent.
+Regardless of which method you use to manage your twins’ different napping needs, keep their routines consistent.
 Don’t let Baby A have one nap for the day while Baby B has two—you don’t want to keep Baby B on the two-nap schedule while Baby A naps from 12-2pm.

-As different as their needs may be, keeping two separate schedules will make your days more hectic and difficult to get anything done.
+As different as their needs may be, keeping two separate schedules can make your days more hectic and difficult to get anything done.
 One twin might be ready for nap, while the other is eager to play at the park.

-Even if Baby A only sleeps for one nap, continue to put both down for two to keep them on track.
+For instance, even if Baby A only sleeps for one nap, continue to put both down for two to keep them on track.
 The same is true for snacks and meal times—keep these consistent instead of having two separate lunch times for each child.

 And no matter which method you choose, keep them on the same schedule.
 Avoid having two separate schedules for meals and naps, as that makes it harder to go about your day.